 Burglary in the United States

-In the United States, burglary is prosecuted as a misdemeanor or a felony.
-What determines whether a burglary is categorized as a misdemeanor or a felony?
+In the United States, burglary is prosecuted as a misdemeanor or a felony, but how exactly is it determined one or the other?
 The state in which the crime was committed is the determining factor, since every state has its own rules regarding the severity of a burglary.
 Strangely enough, burglars do not tend to think ahead of the game and find out the potential punishment for the crime that they are about to commit.
 If a potential burglar were to find out that the offense would be considered a felony in that particular state, he or she may be prompted to think twice before committing the crime.

 Why should a burglar care whether his or her crime could be punishable as a felony or a misdemeanor?
 The punishment for a felony is much more severe.
 After someone commits three felonies, the criminal will receive a much harsher punishment regardless of the nature of the third felony.
 Punishment is not the only thing that should scare these criminals straight.
 They should take into consideration the necessity of work and living arrangements, as individuals with a felony conviction on their criminal record have a considerably low chance of obtaining gainful employment or even renting a moderately decent home.
 Almost everything done in today's society utilizes a criminal background check.
 For the convicted felon, this spells doom and prevents advancement within the community even after he or she has completed a sentence.